thecoolesthomelabber/basic-break-reminder/README.md

 # basic-break-reminder
-A basic break reminder written in C, work in progress.
+A basic break reminder written in C, with Wayland support.